Collection Effectiveness Index: What It Is and How to Calculate It

 Collection effectiveness index evaluates the quality of your collections processes and shows the overall effectiveness of your collections team.
-Plus, with CEI, a higher output is better, indicating a higher-performing collections team.
+Plus, with collection effectiveness index, a higher output is better, indicating a higher-performing collections team.

 Days sales outstanding, conversely, measures the time it takes to collect receivables and shows how many days it takes your team to resolve debts.
 Plus, with DSO, a lower output is better, indicating a faster collections process.